Vlad-404/building-a-skyline/README.md

 ## UX

-My targeted audience will be gamers, enthusiasts and even professionals like city planners and Architects.
+Targeted audience for this website, will be gamers, enthusiasts and even professionals like city planners and Architects.
 All of these people are connected with one mutual subject: city planing.

 This project is the best way to help people learn and achieve progress in this game because: